Request demo

 Future-Proofing Your Enterprise: The Evolution of PAM in a Passwordless World

-As organizations increasingly adopt passwordless technologies, the evolution of PAM becomes crucial in maintaining robust security.
-PAM has become a cornerstone in the defense against cyber threats, playing a pivotal role in safeguarding critical systems within enterprises.
+As organizations increasingly adopt passwordless technologies, the evolution of PAM becomes crucial in maintaining robust security controls.
+With 74% of all breaches involving the human element—through errors, privilege misuse, stolen credentials, or social engineering—PAM has become a cornerstone in the defense against cyber threats.
+It plays a key role in safeguarding critical systems and managing administrative rights within enterprises.

-Let's see how PAM is adapting to the passwordless era, ensuring that enterprises are not only protected today but are also prepared for the challenges of tomorrow.
+Let's see how PAM is adapting to the era of passwordless administration, ensuring that enterprises are not only protected today but are also prepared for the challenges of tomorrow.

 Understanding PAM in the Context of Identity Security